Fury1/CarND-Traffic-Sign-Classifier-P2/README.md

 * Deep network design and training
 * Disualization of the certainty/uncertainty of the model's predictions

-Please see the Jupyter Notebook for my submission.
+Included in the repo is a Jupyter Notebook with the code, a writeup file explaining the project pipeline as well as some related examples.